henatan99/youtube-video-player-page/README.md

 ![screenshot](./app_screenshot.png)

 The features of this project are listed as below:
-1. Have a video player where user can play video.
+1. Have a video player where users can play video.
 2. Search input for searching a video.
 3. Provides a list of recommended videos.
-4. Display a avatar of user who uploaded the video.
+4. Display an avatar of the user who uploaded the video.
-5. Has subscribe, like, dislike, share, save  button
+5. Has 'subscribe', 'like', 'dislike', 'share', 'save'  buttons
 6. Has description of video content
-7. Has profile image of logged-in user
+7. Has profile image of a logged-in user

 ## Built With